Headcovering

 Revelation 8:3-4

 It's in this engaging of the heavenly realm in the presence of God that covering the head becomes important.
 When we take into consideration what the covered and uncovered head means in the symbolic glory language the picture that appears makes perfect sense!
 When one enters into the presence of an earthly king or queen, one does not call attention to one's self because that would be dishonorable to all present.
 A subject does not appear in the presence of royalty and present himself or herself in some exalted manner.
-One appears properly in their presence with an expression of humility, with honor.
+One appears properly before royalty with an expression of humility, with honor.
 It is proper in the divine order as well.
-If one enters into the Lord's presence, as when praying and prophesying, exalting one's self with an expression of the man's or woman's own glory, it is truly dishonorable!
+When entering into the Lord's presence, as when praying and prophesying, to exalt one's self with an expression of the man's or woman's own glory is a dishonorable thing!

 We have a witness to the impropriety of boasting or glorying in His presence in the following passage from 1 Corinthians.